ankit-rathi/AR-Talks/DDIA2e/9_The_Trouble_with_Distributed_Systems.md

 **Analogy for Understanding Distributed Uncertainty:**
 Imagine trying to coordinate a dinner with a friend solely via **postal mail** in a city with an unreliable post office.
 If you don't get a reply, you don't know if your invitation was lost, if your friend is busy, if they died, or if their "yes" is currently sitting in a mailbox.
 You can only reach a "truth" by sending letters to **multiple neighbors** and agreeing that if three out of five say your friend is home, then it’s true, regardless of what your friend’s own (possibly broken) watch says.

+### Chapter Summary

+In this chapter we have discussed a wide range of problems that can occur in distributed systems, including:

+- Whenever you try to send a packet over the network, it may be lost or arbitrarily delayed.
+Likewise, the reply may be lost or delayed, so if you don’t get a reply, you have no idea whether the message got through.

+- A node’s clock may be significantly out of sync with other nodes (despite your best efforts to set up NTP), it may suddenly jump forward or back in time, and relying on it is dangerous because you most likely don’t have a good measure of your clock’s confidence interval.

+- A process may pause for a substantial amount of time at any point in its execution, be declared dead by other nodes, and then come back to life again without realizing that it was paused.

+The fact that such partial failures can occur is the defining characteristic of distributed systems.
+Whenever software tries to do anything involving other nodes, there is the possibility that it may occasionally fail, or randomly go slow, or not respond at all (and eventually time out).
+In distributed systems, we try to build tolerance of partial failures into software, so that the system as a whole may continue functioning even when some of its constituent parts are broken.

+To tolerate faults, the first step is to detect them, but even that is hard.
+Most systems don’t have an accurate mechanism of detecting whether a node has failed, so most distributed algorithms rely on timeouts to determine whether a remote node is still available.
+However, timeouts can’t distinguish between network and node failures, and variable network delay sometimes causes a node to be falsely suspected of crashing.
+Handling limping nodes, which are responding but are too slow to do anything useful, is even harder.

+Once a fault is detected, making a system tolerate it is not easy either: there is no global variable, no shared memory, no common knowledge or any other kind of shared state between the machines [83].
+Nodes can’t even agree on what time it is, let alone on anything more profound.
+The only way information can flow from one node to another is by sending it over the unreliable network.
+Major decisions cannot be safely made by a single node, so we require protocols that enlist help from other nodes and try to get a quorum to agree.

+If you’re used to writing software in the idealized mathematical perfection of a single computer, where the same operation always deterministically returns the same result, then moving to the messy physical reality of distributed systems can be a bit of a shock.
+Conversely, distributed systems engineers will often regard a problem as trivial if it can be solved on a single computer [4], and indeed a single computer can do a lot nowadays.
+If you can avoid opening Pandora’s box and simply keep things on a single machine, for example by using an embedded storage engine (see “Embedded Storage Engines”), it is generally worth doing so.

+However, as discussed in “Distributed Versus Single-Node Systems”, scalability is not the only reason for wanting to use a distributed system.
+Fault tolerance and low latency (by placing data geographically close to users) are equally important goals, and those things cannot be achieved with a single node.
+The power of distributed systems is that in principle, they can run forever without being interrupted at the service level, because all faults and maintenance can be handled at the node level.
+(In practice, if a bad configuration change is rolled out to all nodes, that will still bring a distributed system to its knees.)

+In this chapter we also went on some tangents to explore whether the unreliability of networks, clocks, and processes is an inevitable law of nature.
+We saw that it isn’t: it is possible to give hard real-time response guarantees and bounded delays in networks, but doing so is very expensive and results in lower utilization of hardware resources.
+Most non-safety-critical systems choose cheap and unreliable over expensive and reliable.

+This chapter has been all about problems, and has given us a bleak outlook.
+We gain a lot by using extensively tested, production-grade distributed systems that manage these problems.
+In the next chapter we will move on to solutions, and discuss some algorithms such systems employ to cope with these issues.